 This paper has provided a comprehensive review of RPO using bibliometric analysis to identify articles, journals, authors, countries, and institutions that have contributed significantly to the field.
-Results indicate that the number of articles on RPO has steadily increased since 2006.
-Furthermore, regarding contributing countries and institutions, the United States, China, and Franch are the top three countries.
+Results indicate that articles on RPO have steadily increased since 2006.
+Furthermore, the United States, China, and France are the top three countries regarding contributing countries and institutions.

 To further expand the current understanding of RPO, there are several potential avenues for future research.
 One promising area is to explore the uncertainty of Model Value at Risk.
-This topic is about evaluating the uncertainty associated with estimating portfolio risk using the Value at Risk (VaR) model, which is a widely used risk measurement tool.
+This topic evaluates the uncertainty associated with estimating portfolio risk using the Value at Risk (VaR) model, a widely used risk measurement tool.
 Studying the sources and effects of uncertainty in VaR models can improve the accuracy and reliability of risk management strategies in PO.
 Another area that deserves attention is selection optimization risk.
-This involves examining the risks associated with the process of selecting assets for inclusion in a portfolio.
+This involves examining the risks associated with selecting assets for inclusion in a portfolio.
 Traditional PO techniques often assume that historical data accurately represent future market behavior.
 However, this assumption can lead to selection biases and miss critical risk factors.
 Addressing selection optimization risk can involve exploring alternative approaches that account for the uncertainties and biases inherent in the asset selection process.